Can Plantar Fasciitis Cause Leg Pain?

 One commonly recommended treatment for Plantar fasciitis that not many people seem to take notice of, is that it is important to stretch your calf muscles every day.

-One podiatrist has claimed that calf stretches are the best way to treat plantar fasciitis and I know from personal experience of managing my heel pain that adding calf stretches either using a device such as a Foot Rocker or just on a stair every few hours can help a great deal.
+One retired GP has claimed that calf stretches are the best way to treat plantar fasciitis and I know from personal experience of managing my heel pain that adding calf stretches either using a device such as a Foot Rocker or just on a stair every few hours can help a great deal.

 If you have Plantar Fasciitis and only do 1 thing to help - stretch your calf muscles and do it every day! #plantarfasciitis